 66 Perry Street, West Village66 Perry Street, West Village

 Carrie Bradshaw’s apartment in Sex and the City is supposed to be on the Upper East Side, but her studio’s real address is Manhattan’s West Village.
 If only every writer could afford an apartment as spacious as this

 169 E 71st St, Lenox Hill169 E 71st St, Lenox Hill

 This address made history in the Audrey Hepburn classic Breakfast at Tiffany’s.
 Her character Holly Golightly shares the walk-up with an adorable feline, which she refers to as “Cat, a no-name slob.”

 36 Fuller Place, Brooklyn36 Fuller Place, Brooklyn

 Peter Parker’s home in The Amazing Spider-Man 2 is located in the Windsor Terrace Neighborhood.
 The modest four-bedroom, two-bath townhouse with approximately 1450 square feet sold for more than $1 million in 2009.

-Rosemary’s Baby was filmed in the historic and haunting apartment building, which is a hop, skip and jump from Central Park.
+Rosemary’s Baby was filmed in the historical and haunting apartment building, a hop, skip and jump from Central Park.
 The legendary 1884 co-op offers large units with high ceilings and expansive park views.
-In addition, the Dakota is recognizable because the late John Lennon lived here.
+Also, Dakota is recognizable because the late John Lennon lived here.

 The prestigious Fifth Avenue address is most remembered for the hilarious First Wives Club “going down” scene when Goldie Hawn, Bette Midler, and Diane Keaton descend from the building on a window washer’s lift.
 Somehow, the raucous trio manages to escape unscathed, and the hysteria continues.